nhannn87dn/Learn-HTML-CSS-Js/02.Lessions-40h/Day-02-HTML5-T2/3-Workshop-HTML5-L2/readme.md

 1. An HTML link, using an absolute URL
 2. An HTML link, using a relative URL
 3. Changing the color of an HTML link
-4. Removing the underline from HTML links
-5. Setting the target of an HTML link
+4. Setting the target \_blank of an HTML link
-6. Using an HTML image as a link
+5. Using an HTML image as a link
-7. HTML links: using a bookmark
+6. HTML links: using a bookmark
-8. An HTML a mailto link
+7. An HTML a mailto link
-9. An HTML a mailto link with a subject
+8. An HTML a mailto link with a subject
-10. An HTML a skype chat link
+9. An HTML a skype chat link
-11. An HTML a skype call link
+10. An HTML a skype call link
-12. An HTML a zalo chat link
+11. An HTML a zalo chat link